-Pain killers treatment is just like any other addictions treatment in that it must address both your mental and physical addiction in order to be successful.
+Effective treatment for opioid addiction will address both the mental and physical addiction.
 Many rehab centers offer detox as their main treatment and maybe some type of outpatient counseling.
 However, unless you get yourself into an inpatient rehab facility for pain killers treatment that addresses every aspect of your addiction, including the reasons why you became addicted in the first place, you will more than likely relapse.
 Addiction is a threefold disease that negatively impacts addicts on an emotional, spiritual, and physical level, which is why you need support in all of these areas that have been affected by your prescription pain killers addiction.
-Treatment programs for pain killers must be able to understand that you are more than an addict and, moreover, that your addiction goes deeper than a physical dependency.
+Treatment programs for pain killers must be able to help you understand that you are more than an addict and, moreover, that your addiction goes deeper than a physical dependency.

-As strange at it may sound, there is complete truth in the statement “courage means pain killers treatment.”
-Believe it or not, it takes more courage to seek help for your addiction then it does trying to overcome it on your own.
+Asking for help with a pain killer addiction may not be easy.
+In fact, it takes courage to ask for help with anything, but especially with an opioid painkiller addiction.
 This is because you have to admit that you are no longer in control of your life, but rather your pain killers are.
-It is also because that you have to admit that you abused your pain killers, which led to your addiction, and then your pain killers treatment.
+It is also because you have to admit that you abused your pain killers, which led to your addiction, and then your pain killers treatment.
 Having the courage to ask for help and receive treatment for pain killers addiction takes courage because nobody wants to admit they have a problem, but in order to get that help you desperately need, you have to become willing to accept that there is a problem.

-Courage also means pain killers treatment because of what you will face in treatment.
-This isn’t to say that your rehabilitation process will be horrible, because in centers like The Watershed, you will have the same ammenities, if not more than what you are used to at home.
-However, it does mean that you will go through detox and come to terms with the reasons your addiction started and how it has affected everything around you.
-At a treatment facility, you will learn how to cope with life without your drugs while facing those who loved you.
-Your courage can begin with calling The Watershed at 1-800-861-1768 and enrolling in the pain killers treatment program being offered to you.
+Receiving treatment at a medical detox and inpatient drug rehab for pain killer addiction will also take courage.
+This isn’t to say that your rehabilitation process will be horrible, because in centers like The Watershed, you will have the same amenities, if not more than what you are used to at home.
+However, it does mean that you will go through a detox and come to terms with the reasons your addiction started and how it has affected everything around you.
+At a treatment facility, you will learn how to cope with life without turning to drugs.

-Once you have learned to move past your fear and into your residential drug treatment, you can reach sobriety.
+Once you have learned to move past your fear and into your residential drug treatment for pain killer addiction, you can reach sobriety.
 However, as with anything, there is a catch.
 In order for sobriety to be an option for you, there are a few things you need to know.
 It does not matter if you are attending outpatient or residential drug treatment, you will have to work towards your sobriety and maintaining it too.
 Nothing as serious as addiction will be easy to overcome.
 Moreover, you will have to truly want sobriety.
 A residential drug treatment center only offers you a safe haven from drugs and the tools you need to reach sobriety.
 It is still entirely up to you to use the tools to change your habits and life.
 You have to face physical withdrawal.
 You have to face the emotional and mental pain of what your addiction has done in your life.
 You will have to learn how to live again.
-See the common denominator, you.

-Understanding your pain killers treatment means knowing that it will take mental and physical rehabilitation for you to reach sobriety.
-First, you have to go through detox, which at The Watershed is medically supervised.
+Understanding your pain killers treatment program means knowing that it will take mental and physical rehabilitation for you to reach sobriety.
+First, you have to go through the medical detox, which at The Watershed is medically supervised by health care professionals.
 Once your body became addicted to the pain killers, it changed.
 Your body thought it was normal that these drugs were in your system and adjusted so it could function with them.
-Hence, when you are addicted you physically crave your drugs.
-It is essential that your body learns that it does not need the drugs to function and this is done through detox.
+This is why when you are addicted, you physically crave your drugs.
+It is essential that your body learns that it does not need the drugs to function and this is done through the detox phase.

-Aside from being physically dependent on the drugs, you begin to need them mentally.
+Aside from being physically dependent on the drugs, there is also a psychological component.
 This means that you can crave the drug in your mind just as much as your body did.
 Moreover, you may feel you need the drugs to function throughout the day.
-This is why you need psychotherapy in your pain killers treatment, to teach your mind that you do not need the drugs.
+This is why you need psychotherapy included as part of your pain killers treatment.
+It will help teach your mind that you do not need the drugs.
 Psychotherapy is also important because you may have other mental disorders along with your addiction (depression, anger, poor self esteem, etc) that need to be treated.
 Plus, you need to realize that your actions have affected the people around you.